a fee-based online consultation clinic for Obstetrics & Gynaecology

 There are certain days in which chances of pregnancy are very high, while in other days the chances are much lower.

-The rhythm method, which is one of the natural family planning methods is not very effective.
+The rhythm method is not very effective.
 The rate of pregnancy may be as high as 9% or even higher.

 How the Rhythm Method is Used